patbarron/u1100/doc/DESIGN.md

 says there is a breakpoint register, though I can't find any instructions that do anything with it.
 I wonder if this is strictly a front-panel thing?

+## System Bootstrap

+How does an 1100/20 boot up?
+How does the EXEC get loaded?
+Does the emulator need to find it in the MFD and load it?

+I found a document (I don't recall which document at this point) that said that the first 2000 words of the boot drive contain bootstrap information (I guess beyond what's in the normal disk label, as described in the Installation Reference Manual and the Data Structures Programmer Reference).
+What's in that?